INTRODUCTION TO THE WEB PAGES:

-NOTICE: The web pages below were written in May 2016 in preparation for the meetings "Blazars through Sharp Multi-wavelength Eyes" held in Malaga, Spain, May/June 2016, which I attended, and "M87 Workshop: Towards the 100th Anniversary of the Discovery of Cosmic Jets" Taipei, Taiwan May 2016, for which I contributed a poster.
-Since then, the work described here has been published in the Astrophysical Journal (2018, 855, 128).
-The paper, in various forms, can be reached through this ADS link..
-Note that there are movies so it is best to access on-line formats.
+These web pages were originally written in May 2016 in preparation for the meetings "Blazars through Sharp Multi-wavelength Eyes" held in Malaga, Spain, May/June 2016, which I attended, and "M87 Workshop: Towards the 100th Anniversary of the Discovery of Cosmic Jets" Taipei, Taiwan May 2016, for which I contributed a poster.
+They have been updated in late December.
+2018 in preparation for the Seattle AAS meeting, where I will be giving a poster, to reflect the the content of Walker et al. (2018).

 M87 is a dominent galaxy in the VIRGO cluster.
 It contains a very massive black hole which produces a radio jet and a large radio source.
 It was the first jet discovered (optically) and has been the target of many investigations.
 The source is close, at 16.7 Mpc (Bird et al. 2010, A&A 524, A71), compared to most other jet sources.
 The black hole mass is still controversial, but we use 6.16 billion solar masses (Result of Gebhardt et al. 2011, Ap.
 J. 729, 119 adjusted for the distance above).
 Others get a mass about half as great.